 We will use Stata/BE version 18 in Stat 1.
 The BE version is sufficient for this course.
 Stata/SE is not required.
-Stata/BE 18 can be leased (https://www.stata.com/order/new/edu/gradplans/student-pricing/).
-The price for a new sixmonth license is \$48, making this the best price for putting Stata on your personal computer.
+Stata/BE 18 can be leased.
+The price for a new six- month license is \$48, making this the best price for putting Stata on your personal computer.

-Note you must follow that link and switch to the ''6-month'' tab to see the \$48 deal.
-Students who are planning to take Stat 2 may wish to purchase the one-year license for \$94.
+Note you must follow that link and switch to the "6-month" tab to see the \$48 deal.
+Students who are planning to take Stat 2 may wish to purchase a one-year license for \$94.